CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 #### Results

-For Sales Orders with attachments, GenericTag will be visible with numbers of Attachments
+FFor Sales Orders that have attachments, the GenericTag will be displayed showing the number of attachments.

 ![Attachments](./media/attachments/sales-orders-list-preview-with-attachments.webp)